nirmohi0605/brilliant-code-challenge/README.md

 - Each product and its price is registered only once into the system using the `register` command
 - All items and customers have distinct names
 - the input format stays consistent throughout the program
+- any input lines starting with invalid commands are ignored

 ### Logic/ Data Flow